Fujifilm X-Pro2 vs Olympus E-M10

 Studio photographers will appreciate that the Fujifilm X-Pro2 (unlike the E-M10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the E-M10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M10 was succeeded by the Olympus E-M10 II.
+Both the X-Pro2 and the E-M10 have been discontinued, but can regularly be found used on ebay.
+The E-M10 was replaced by the Olympus E-M10 II, while the X-Pro2 was followed by the Fujifilm X-Pro3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-Pro2 or the Olympus E-M10 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.